facebook/react-native-website/docs/integration-with-existing-apps.md

     <activity android:name="com.facebook.react.devsupport.DevSettingsActivity" />

-This is only really used in dev mode when reloading JavaScript from the development server, so you can strip this in release builds if you need to.
+This is only used in dev mode when reloading JavaScript from the development server, so you can strip this in release builds if you need to.

 ### Code integration